Celebrating the Women of the Academy

 Published March 10, 2016

-From our very first female Member, Erminnie A. Smith, to our Executive Director for nearly 30 years, Eunice Thomas Miner, to many of our Members, our employees, and 200th Anniversary, and given that it's Women's History Month, we wanted to share a little bit about just a few of the women from the Academy's past:
+From our very first female Member, Erminnie A. Smith, to our Executive Director for nearly 30 years, Eunice Thomas Miner, to many of our Members and employees, we wanted to share a little bit about just a few of the women who helped shape the Academy:

-- Erminnie A. Smith - In 1877, Smith was the first woman elected to be a Member of the Academy and she was also dubbed the "first woman field ethnographer."
-An expert in the languages and culture of the Native Americans living in New York and adjacent areas of Canada, she authored the important book 200th Celebration page to stay up to date on what's coming.
+Erminnie A. Smith - In 1877, Smith was the first woman elected to be a Member of the Academy and she was also dubbed the "first woman field ethnographer."
+An expert in the languages and culture of the Native Americans living in New York and adjacent areas of Canada, she authored the important book Myths of the Iroquois to stay up to date on what's coming.